PrestonColdwell/lowes-jira-app/README.md

 # Iteration for Lowe's Technical Interview

-Out of interest, I wanted to continue the challenge of creating a mock Jira task board.
+I wanted to continue the challenge of creating a roughly mocked Jira task board.
+Please share any feedback you may have!

 ## Available Scripts